faqs

 Strengths can also be identified through qualitative approaches.

-My practice is informed by research in areas such as meaning and purpose; strengths; flow; creativity; wisdom; psychological flexibility; mindfulness; compassion; hope; motivation, and the influence of social, cultural, and institutional factors on work-life challenges and opportunities.
+My practice is informed by research in areas such as meaning and purpose; strengths; flow; creativity; wisdom; psychological flexibility; mindfulness & contemplative traditions; compassion; hope; motivation, as well as life chances [Lebenschancen].